Jadael/TMT/readme.md

 - **Clock Input**: Advances to the next step in the sequence on the rising edge of each clock signal.
 - **Reset Input**: Resets the sequence to the first step on the rising edge of the input signal.
+- **Index Input**: Set the current step to a specific index, where 0v is the first step through to 10v for the last step, like a Phasor
+- **Index Mode Toggle**: Toggle the Index to "absolute address" mode, where 1v is step one, 2v is step two, etc.

 - **Poly Out**: Outputs all 16 voltages as a polyphonic signal.
 - **Out 1 - Out 16**: Individual outputs for each column specified in the RhythML sequence.
+- **Relative Index Out**: Outputs the current step as 0v = step 1, through to 10v = last step.
+- **Absolute Index Out**: Outputs the current step as a voltage, e.g. step 3 outputs 3.0v.

 ## Sequencing with RhythML